• Skip to main content

 Jump to Recipe Print Recipe

-If you're looking for the best coconut macaroons, you've found them.
-With their chewy texture and chocolatey coating, they gluten-free cookies are sure to wow all your guests, from casual cookie-eaters to absolute coconut lovers.
+If you're looking for the best macaroons, you've found them!
+With their chewy texture and chocolatey coating, they gluten-free treats are sure to wow all your guests, from casual cookie-eaters to absolute coconut lovers.

 Three chocolate dipped coconut macaroons on a white plate.